 Here are our top 5 tips for staying hydrated and feeling great on the water:

 - Start Early –the morning is the most effective time of day to get hydrated, so set yourself up for the day by taking on water before you head out.

 - Don’t wait until you are thirsty – thirst is a sign you are already a bit dehydrated and your performance will be dipping, so keep sipping at the water regularly through the day to avoid fatigue

-- Keep drinks cold - although preferences vary from person to person, it has been found you’re likely to drink more water if it’s refrigerator-cold, so use an insulated drinks bottle such as The Red Original Insulated Drinks Bottle - if you fill up with a bit of ice and cold water before you head out for the day, you can still have a super chilly refreshment 24 hours later.
+- Keep drinks cold - although preferences vary from person to person, it has been found you’re likely to drink more water if it’s refrigerator-cold, so use an insulated water bottle such as The Red Original Insulated Water Bottle - if you fill up with a bit of ice and cold water before you head out for the day, you can still have a super chilly refreshment 24 hours later.

 - Keep it with you – if you love your water bottle, the more likely you are to keep it with you; and if it is by your side, it acts as a reminder to keep drinking.
-When paddling, if you select a drinks bottle that can be attached to your board through a carabiner clip, you can keep drinking no matter how far you paddle.
+When paddling, if you select a water bottle that can be attached to your board through a carabiner clip, you can keep drinking no matter how far you paddle.

 - Stick to water – caffeinated beverages act as a diuretic, and alcohol is dehydrating, so if you can’t resist that glass of rose at lunch, make sure you compensate by taking on more water too.
 Coconut water is a great alternative to water as it contains natural electrolytes including potassium and sodium, both key nutrients in replenishing and rehydrating your body.